JaehoonSong12/ydjs-projects/README.md

 The project does not include additional implementations since the assignment has a tutorial style format.
 ## Known Issues (Bugs)
 There are no known bugs or incomplete features.
+## Dependencies and External Assets
+No dependencies and external assets are specified since the assignment has a tutorial style format.